 High-class parties on private beaches, upscale restaurants, and chic boutiques are a few reasons why it’s so crowded during the high season.
 You can join the beautiful people on the beach or just admire the yachts along the port.

 It is, however, still a mythical place to visit, even for a day or two, as St Tropez is actually quite small.

-Just wander around, climb the stairs at the port to check the view.
-Have a good coffee while people watching.
+Just wander around, and climb the stairs at the port to check the view.
+Have a good coffee while people-watching.

 Go to the outdoor market.
 Watch a typical game of “boules” at the Place des Lices.

 Take a photo in front of the “Gendarmerie” as this is a famous facade for a classic 1964 French movie “Le Gendarme de Saint Tropez”.
 Last year it was turned into a museum for the fans.

 In the same small square, you can admire the new statue of Brigitte Bardot, an icon in Saint Tropez.

 When you take day trips from Nice, especially to Saint Tropez beware that summer traffic is a real thing.
 It can be a bit nerve-wracking as traffic backs up quite a bit.